2025 Property Taxes in California: What You Should Know

 In recent decades, numerous laws have been enacted that mandate property tax rules in the Golden State.
 One of those laws was Prop.
 19, a statewide ballot measure passed by voters in November 2020 that went into effect Feb.
 16, 2021.

 California property taxes increase every year at a maximum rate of 2%, so you can expect a slight increase on an annual basis.
-The specific changes to property tax in 2024 are detailed below.
+The specific changes to property tax assessed values in 2025 are detailed below.

 What Are California Tax Assessments?